hcombs/noteServer/readme.md

 # Todo

-- Function to track the changes between original note vs edit
-- Tie the title to the file name instead of separate filename
 - List all notes on the display
+- Clicking on an existing not from the list should bring up the editor